lexibank/tlopo/out/vol3/chapter13.md

 <a id="p-419"></a>

-Medial parenthesised &ast;-q- is reconstructed in POc &ast;kaRi(q)a on the assumption that Vitu kariya 'rattan' is cognate, but the difference in denotation calls this into doubt.
+Medial parenthesised _&ast;-q-_ is reconstructed in POc _&ast;kaRi(q)a_ on the assumption that Vitu _kariɣa_ 'rattan' is cognate, but the difference in denotation calls this into doubt.

 <table>
 <tr>